ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ### DATA LOADING
-We got our data from Our World In Data website; described in the data  folder.
+We got our data from Our World In Data website; described in the ['Data/'](./Data/) folder.

 ### DATA PREPROCESSING/ EDA
 ##### Data Inspection and Quality Assessment